parsaeisa/Notes/Languages/Javascript.md

 **Undefined** is a variable which has been initiated but doesn't have a value.
 So it is not equal to **Null**.

+### Enum

+We have `const enum`s.
+Which can't be set a the type of a database entity column.

 ## Functions

 In the case of functions we have two things: